-You will be awarded a grant, called the Erasmus + EU Grant, which covers traveling and other costs during your exchange period.
+You will be awarded a grant, called the Erasmus + EU Grant, which covers travel and other costs during your exchange period.
 Nice, right?
-What’s even better is that you don’t have to pay the fees, registration, or any other costs at the host university where you spend your exchange.
+What's even better is that you don't have to pay the fees, registration, or any other costs at the host university where you spend your exchange.
 This goes for all Erasmus + students, regardless of whether you get the grant or not.
-You can find out more about this particular scholarship here.
+You can find out more about this particular scholarship on the Erasmus website.

 Moreover, you can be a student at any level, from Bachelor's to Master's to a PhD.

 This is one of the most widely-known EU student scholarships worldwide.
 In short, this scholarship is called the Erasmus Mundus Joint Master Degree (EMJMD) for Master's students from around the world.
 With this EU-funded scholarship, you must study in at least two of the countries involved for 12 to 24 months.
 This includes EU countries like Germany and Sweden and non-EU countries like Norway and Turkey.
 To apply for this scholarship, you have to have a Bachelor's degree at a recognized level.
 With this scholarship, your tuition fees, travel, and other costs can be covered for the whole of your study program.

 Basically, if you choose this scholarship, you'll get either a joint degree or multiple degrees.